-Sources of under-performance in Experiment 1.
+Note.
 Participants' net performance was 61.4% (95% CI [58.8, 61.9]) that of the model, with four distinct sources of the remaining 38.6% gap depicted here.
+Note that the net performance measure considered here includes both expected payoffs and click costs.
+TTB = take-the-best; SAT-TTB = satisficing-TTB.
+See the online article for the color version of this figure.